Visa Traveler

 Travel to Mexico with green card

-If you’re a US green card holder, you might wonder if you can travel to Mexico with a green card.
+If you’re a US green card holder, you might wonder if you can travel to Mexico with us green card.
 This article answers this exact question: Can permanent residents of the US go to Mexico with their green card?

 Moreover, you will also learn about the entry requirements and the documents to carry when traveling to Mexico as a US green card holder.